by Matt Gerard

 Only eligible employers may offer a SHRA.
 In order to qualify as an eligible employer, the employer generally must employ fewer than fifty full-time employees on business days during the previous calendar year.
 Additionally, the employer must not offer a group health plan to any of its employees.
 Certain employers who employ more than fifty full-time seasonal workers may also qualify as an eligible employer if they satisfy the exception requirements.

 Prior to offering an SHRA, an eligible employer must provide notice to employees about the SHRA at least ninety days before the beginning of the plan year.
 The notice must include certain information such as the amount of benefit the SHRA offers.
 The notice must also include a statement that employees must have minimum essential coverage in order to receive SHRA premium contributions tax free.
 The notice must also state that employees who apply for marketplace healthcare coverage should inform the marketplace of the availability of SHRA funding.
 Employers who want to begin an SHRA beginning during the first quarter of 2017 can provide the required notice to employees on or before March 13, 2017 without being penalized for failing to provide the required notices ninety days before the start of the plan year.
+Update: The IRS suspends the deadline for employers to provide QSEHRA initial notices.

 An eligible employer who offers a SHRA must offer it to all eligible employees.
 However, an employer may exclude employees who: (1) have not completed ninety days of service; (2) are under age twenty-five; (3) are part-time or seasonal; (4) are not included in the arrangement but covered by a collective bargaining agreement, if accident and health benefits were the subject of good-faith bargaining; and (5) are nonresident aliens without earned income from sources within the United States.
 Further, an eligible employer must provide a SHRA on the same terms to all eligible employees; however, benefits under the SHRA may be varied based on certain factors such the price of an insurance policy in the relevant health insurance marketplace based on employee age and family size.